StackVista/stackstate-docs/use/health-state-and-event-notifications/anomaly-detection-with-baselines.md

 Once you have added the check function, it may take 5 or more minutes \(dependent on the baseline batch size\) before the check changes health state.
 {% endhint %}

 Event notifications for baseline checks work exactly the same as with other health checks.
-Find out how to [set up alertubg](send-event-notifications.md).
+Find out how to [set up event notifications](send-event-notifications.md).

 ## See also